aliahmad8701/Stones-Game/README.md

 	- Names of players
 	- Name of the winning player
 	- Number of Turns took by a player to win

-Not:The table can be sorted by time in game play
+Note:The table can be sorted by the created/Won time/date.

 ## Requirements: